MillenniumDB/pmr/README.md

     dbms.security.auth_enabled=false
     cypher.forbid_shortestpath_common_nodes=false
     ```
+- Run the benchmar with facebook graph:
+    - Start the neo4j server
         - `bin/neo4j console`

-- wait until the server is ready and run the benchmark in another terminal: `python3 scripts/benchmark_neo4j_facebook.py`
+    - Wait until the server is ready and run the benchmark in another terminal:
+        - `python3 scripts/benchmark_neo4j_facebook.py`

-- Once the benchmark finish, interrupt the neo4j server with CTRL-C.
+    - After the benchmark is finished, kill the neo4j server with CTRL-C.

+- Run the benchmar with facebook graph:
     - Edit `conf/neo4j.conf` and replace `dbms.default_database=facebook` with `dbms.default_database=diamond1000`

+    - Start the neo4j server
         - `bin/neo4j console`
-- wait until the server is ready and run the benchmark in another terminal: `python3 scripts/benchmark_neo4j_diamond.py`
+    - Wait until the server is ready and run the benchmark in another terminal:
+        - `python3 scripts/benchmark_neo4j_diamond.py`

+    - After the benchmark is finished, kill the neo4j server with CTRL-C.